mkirsch42/antitimer/README.md

 ------

 #### 0.1.1
-* Fixing Issue#1: Restart level causes reset. https://bitbucket.org/WydD/antitimer/issue/2/log-watcher-sometimes-not-synced
+* Fixing Issue#1: Restart level causes reset
 * Fixing Issue#2: Log watcher sometimes not synced
 * Fixing lag issues.
 File watchers are now updated every 5ms instead of 1ms and load latency has been augmented to 80ms instead of 10ms.